JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

     BigInt (constructor with 10 methods)

-The default precision (in number of bits of the significand) and rounding mode of `BigFloat` operations can be changed, and all further calculations will take these changes in account:
+The default precision (in number of bits of the significand) and rounding mode of :class:`BigFloat` operations can be changed, and all further calculations will take these changes in account:

 .. doctest::